 WORKSHOP B: WORKING WITH THE PRESS

 The press is a powerful resource in making (or breaking) the case at the legislature.
 Editorials, Op-Ed pieces, interviews, letters to the editor and hard-news coverage all resonate with elected officials.
 What gets the Capitol Press Corps to attend and cover a press conference?
 What elements must be in a press alert and a press release?
-Learn from these print, television, radio and public relations veterans on what makes a press release or news alert effective, what stories get press attention, and why.
+Learn from these print, television and communications veterans on what makes a press release or news alert effective, what stories get press attention, and why.